 - Fixed space maintainers- this is used, especially in cases where the baby tooth is lost prematurely.
-They are placed in its position until the permanent tooth appears.
+They are placed in their position until the permanent tooth appears.

 - Special fixed appliances- these are a series of tools used by orthodontists to prevent children from sucking their thumb or thrust their tongues.
 This method is only used in dire need.

-- Removable space maintainers- these work similarly as the fixed ones, the only difference being that they have an acrylic base which is fitted over the jaw and have branches made of plastic or wires that puts the requisite space between teeth.
+- Removable space maintainers- these work similarly to the fixed ones, the only difference being that they have an acrylic base that is fitted over the jaw and has branches made of plastic or wires that puts the requisite space between teeth.

 - Jaws repositioning appliances- these are also known as splints and are worn on the lower as well as the upper jaw so as to train the jaw to close in the desired position.

 - Palatal expander- this device is used to expand the arch of the upper jaw in the mouth.
-It is actually a plate which is fixed over the roof in the mouth.
+It is actually a plate that is fixed over the roof in the mouth.

 - Lip and cheek bumpers- as the name suggests, this equipment is meant to keep the cheeks and the lips away from the teeth so as to relieve the pressure that the muscles there can put on the teeth.